gnix45/Wazuh_MCP_SERVER/README.md

 ![Claude showing Wazuh FIM alerts](assets/claude-fim-alerts.png)

-If the image does not render on GitHub, ensure the file exists at `assets/claude-fim-alerts.png` within the repository.

 Obsidian vault note generated from the same FIM alerts (stored via tools):

 ![Obsidian vault FIM alerts note](assets/obsidian-fim-alerts.png)

-Ensure the file exists at `assets/obsidian-fim-alerts.png` in the repo.

 ### 📄 License